 - After the expiry date which is stated on the label and the carton after 'EXP'.
-The expiry date refers to the last day of that month. - If the liquid is discoloured, cloudy or you can see foreign particles floating in it (see section 6 'What WEZENLA looks like and contents of the pack'). - If you know, or think that it may have been exposed to extreme temperatures (such as accidentally frozen or heated). - If the product has been shaken vigorously.
+The expiry date refers to the last day of that month. - If the liquid is discoloured, cloudy or you can see foreign particles floating in it (see section 6 'What WEZENLA looks like and contents of the pack'). - If you know, or think that it may have been exposed to extreme temperatures (such as accidentally frozen or heated). - If the product has been shaken vigorously. - If the seal is broken.

 WEZENLA is for single use only.
-Any unused product remaining in the syringe should be thrown away.
+Any unused product remaining in the vial and the syringe should be thrown away.
 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.